Intuit Global Privacy Statement

 - Communicate with you, such as sending you electronic notifications concerning your financial privacy

-- Personalize your experience and tailor recommendations and offers presented to you, including through the development of insights about you and your needs
+- Personalize your experience and tailor recommendations, advertising and offers presented to you, including through the development of insights about you and your needs based on your interactions with the products, services and offerings of our platform

 - Provide you with support and resolve disputes